5 NHL Betting Trends You Need to Know

 Underdogs haven’t been a great bet so far through the 2021 season unless we’re talking about the puck line.

 Dogs have gone 306-181 against the spread, a figure that adds up to a 62.8% winning percentage.
 Contrast that with 36.7% on the moneyline, and it becomes clear your wagers on NHL underdogs should come against the spread.
+You can boost some of your winnings on these ‘dogs by claiming Barstool Sportsbook bonuses or FanDuel Sportsbook promotions, for example.

 As a general rule of thumb, don’t make a straight-up moneyline bet on an NHL underdog.
 Unless you’re extremely confident of an underdog team’s chances, then it’s a safe idea to avoid this bet in general.